minprog/programmeren-2/exercises/writing/stack/index.md

         struct node* next;
     } node;

-What we're going to add this time is a **root node type**.
-In earlier assignments, the root was always some kind of plain variable (it was a single pointer in the "Linked list" assignment, and a full array of pointers in "Speller").
-By adding a root node type, we can dynamically create and delete stacks!
+What we're going to add this time is a **stack node type**.
+In earlier assignments, the root of a list was always some kind of plain variable (it was a single pointer in the "Linked list" assignment, and a full array of pointers in "Speller").
+By adding a stack node type, we can dynamically create and delete stacks.
 All we need is this:

-    // root node type
+    // stack node type
     typedef struct stack
     {
         struct node* root;